papiodesu/leptos_book/src/view/03_components.md

     #[prop(default = 100)]
     /// The maximum value of the progress bar.
     max: u16,
-    // Will run 「.into()」 on the value passed into the prop.
+    // Will run ".into()" on the value passed into the prop.
     #[prop(into)]
-    // 「Signal<T>」 is a wrapper for several reactive types.
+    // "Signal<T>" is a wrapper for several reactive types.
     // It can be helpful in component APIs like this, where we
     // might want to take any kind of reactive value
     /// How much progress should be displayed.